sez11a/liferay-docs/develop/tutorials/articles/190-social/02-adding-comments-to-your-app.markdown

       </liferay-ui:panel>
     </liferay-ui:panel-container>

-Awesome!
-Now you have a JSP that lets your users comment on content in your portlet.

 If you haven't already connected your portlet's view to the JSP for your entity, you can refer [here](/develop/tutorials/-/knowledge_base/7-0/relating-assets#creating-a-url-to-your-new-jsp) to see how to connect your portlet's main view JSP to your entity's view JSP.